Oron-Paz/Recipy2/README.md

 # Recipy2
+##IMPORTANT:
+<p>Vercel has a 10 sec limit on API calls thus deplpyment doesnt work unless the project is ran locally.
+Read more about it below</p>

 ## About

 <p>Simple wesbite utilizing openAIs api in order to create dishes and recipes based on ingridients that you have</p>